tbs17/TAPT-BERT/README.md

 TEXSTR metric \Lamda=\alpha*C_{t}+(1-\alpha)*C_{s}

 C_{t} is semantic similarity calculated via doc2vec algorithm, C_{s} is calculated via node2vec algorithm.
 The detail script is located in 'Code/texstr.py'

+#### Evaluate TEXSTR effectiveness

+We recruited 10 teachers to evaluate 29 prediction results that TEXSTR would like to reconsider as correct, we have 8 teachers' valid responses back.
+We compare teachers' rating (normalized to be 0-1 from a scale of 1 to 5) to TEXSTR score as well as calculating the multi-rater agreement via kappa value.
+Please see details at 'Code/teacher_eval.py'